Embracing New Beginnings by Granting Yourself Grace to Start Slow

 Reach out for support from a counselor, friend, or support group.

-Adjust your plan to better fit your lifestyle and needs.
+Adjust my plan to better fit my lifestyle and needs.

-By treating setbacks with kindness and curiosity, you maintain momentum and avoid discouragement.
+By treating setbacks with kindness and curiosity, I maintain momentum and avoid discouragement.

 Create a Supportive Environment

-Your surroundings influence your ability to start slow and stick with new habits.
-Make your environment work for you by:
+My surroundings influence my ability to start slow and stick with new habits.
+I can make my environment work for me by:

 Removing distractions or temptations that hinder progress.

-Setting reminders or cues to prompt your new habits.
+Setting reminders or cues to prompt my new habits.

 Keeping tools or resources handy, like workout clothes or healthy snacks.

-A supportive environment reduces friction and makes it easier to honor your pace.
+A supportive environment reduces friction and makes it easier to honor my pace.

 Embrace the New Year as a Time for Gentle Growth

 The new year often inspires resolutions, but it can also bring unrealistic expectations.
-Instead of aiming for perfection, view this time as an opportunity for gentle growth.
-You don’t have to change everything at once.
-Focus on progress, not perfection.
+Instead of aiming for perfection, I view this time as an opportunity for gentle growth.
+I don’t have to change everything at once.
+I focus on progress, not perfection.

-For example, if your resolution is to improve mental health, start by scheduling one counseling session or practicing one self help technique weekly.
+For example, if my resolution is to improve mental health, I can start by scheduling one counseling session or practicing one self-help technique weekly.
 Over time, these small steps build a foundation for deeper change.

 Comments